Paternalism and Deliberation: An Experiment on Making Formal Rules: Hypotheses

 \subsection{Mental models}

-Our proposal stated two mechanisms that relate to how CAs think about Choosers (p.
-5).
-We focus on the contrast between deciding now \textit{vs.} later; for this reason, comparisons in this Section only comprise cases \textit{(i)} and \textit{(ii)}.
+We now turn to the beliefs that underlie CAs' rule-making.
+We focus on the cleanest contrast---Once \textit{vs.} Delay, i.e., cases \textit{(i)} and \textit{(ii)}---because Undo involves both immediate decision-making and a revision opportunity, making it a hybrid of the two temporal structures.
 First, does deliberation cause CAs to believe that Choosers come closer to CAs' subjectively preferred bliss point?

 \begin{hypothesis} The error\footnote{The error is defined below (equation \ref{undoerror}) as the absolute difference between a CA's injunctive norm and her beliefs about average Chooser behavior.} is lower in case \textit{(ii)} than in case \textit{(i)}. \end{hypothesis}